-The ability of EKG signal conditioning algorithms to achieve relatively high performance on wet electrode databases for which they have been optimized or trained is not uncommon.
-However, most EKG signal conditioning algorithms lack universality and are incapable of maintaining the same high level of performance over multiple databases and use cases, limiting their application.
-We have shown that HeartKey is a crucial tool in pursuing a universal approach to EKG signal conditioning, showing accurate and reliable QRS detection performance across a broad range of clinically relevant datasets.
-It should again be emphasized that HeartKey algorithms require no learning phases, and in no way have been adjusted to perform better on the tested databases.

-As with many clinical EKGs, the data is there, but the signal can be of poor quality and hidden under a range of noise.
-Prior to the development of highquality signal conditioning, this data was lost or not actionable.
+The ability of ECG signal conditioning algorithms to achieve relatively high performance on wet electrode databases for which they have been optimized or trained is not uncommon.
+However, most ECG signal conditioning algorithms lack universality and are incapable of maintaining the same high level of performance over multiple databases and use cases, limiting their application.
+We have shown that HeartKey is a crucial tool in pursuing a universal approach to ECG signal conditioning, showing accurate and reliable QRS detection performance across a broad range of clinically relevant datasets.
+It should again be emphasized that HeartKey algorithms required no learning phases, and in no way have been adjusted to perform better on the tested databases.
+As with many clinical ECGs, the data are there, but the signal can be of poor quality and hidden under a range of noise.
+Prior to the development of high-quality signal conditioning, these data were lost or not actionable.
 Patients and clinicians could go through multiple repeated investigations, extended periods of monitoring or, in some cases, the condition could be overlooked until a more catastrophic cardiac event occurs.
 Effective signal conditioning with HeartKey allows clinicians to extract the right data, making the crucial intervention without repeated investigations.